What Does It Mean If You Have A Deep Bite? How To Fix It

 Causes of a Deep Bite

-Deep bites can be caused by multiple biological factors.
+Deep bites can be caused by multiple biological factors, such as the following:

 Your lower jaw should allow your bottom teeth to sit just behind your top teeth, but in extreme cases, a jaw that does not develop properly can cause a deep bite.
 This is because the jaw itself is too small for the top and bottom teeth to align.